containeroo/renvsubst/README.md

 # renvsubst

-A command line utility to substitute (bash-like) variables in the format of `$VAR_NAME`, `${VAR_NAME}` or `${VAR_NAME:-DEFAULT_VALUE}` with their corresponding values from the environment or the default value if provided.
+`renvsubst` is a command-line tool that substitutes variables in the format `$VAR_NAME` or `${VAR_NAME}` with their corresponding environment values.
+If a variable is invalid, it remains unaltered.
-A valid variable name is a string that starts with a letter or an underscore, followed by any number of letters, numbers, or underscores.
+Valid variable names start with a letter or underscore and can be followed by any combination of letters, numbers, or underscores.

+"Braced variables" (`${VAR}`) support some bash string substitution functions, see below.

-The primary objective of `renvsubst` is to serve as a lightweight and high-performance utility for use in containers.
+The main goal of renvsubst is to act as a lightweight, high-performance utility for use in container environments.

 ## Usage